James D. Conley: Early life

-Conley obtained a Bachelor of English Literature degree from KU in 1977, and then worked in construction in Kansas City, Kansas, before traveling through Europe.
+Conley obtained a bachelor's degree in English Literature from KU in 1977, and then worked in construction in Kansas City, Kansas, before travelling through Europe.
 He considered a monastic vocation while staying at the Abbey of Notre Dame de Fontgombault in Fontgombault, France.

 Conley returned to Kansas in 1978, and worked on a friend's farm near Courtland, Kansas.
 In 1980, he decided to pursue a vocation to the priesthood and entered St. Pius X Seminary in Erlanger, Kentucky.
 Conley later studied at Mount St. Mary's Seminary in Emmitsburg, Maryland, where he earned a Master of Divinity degree in 1985.